A PoW-less Bitcoin with Certified Byzantine Consensus: Related work

-\item \emph{Corda}\footnote{\url{https://www.corda.net}}, a DLT designed for the financial industry.
+\begin{itemize}[leftmargin=*] \item \emph{Hyperledger Fabric}\footnote{\url{https://www.hyperledger.org/use/fabric}}, a general purpose DLT that enables the development of enterprise applications, not necessarily financial; it is designed particularly for private networks.
+Among its components, there is a BFT consensus module based on BFT-SMaRT~\cite{bessani2014state}, but its development appears to have been stopped\footnote{\url{https://github.com/bft-smart/fabric-orderingservice}}. \item \emph{Corda}\footnote{\url{https://www.corda.net}}, a DLT designed for the financial industry.
 It has a token-based data model (UTXO) like Bitcoin, and a Turing-complete programming language like Ethereum.
 Its main applications are the issuing of digital assets, or currencies, payments, and global trade.
 It has a pluggable consensus mechanism: Its ``\emph{notaries}'' can run either a crash fault tolerant (CFT) consensus, such as RAFT, or a BFT consensus, like PBFT.
-Neither the BFT specification nor its implementation are available in the open source repository\footnote{\url{https://github.com/corda}}, and apparently no aggregated signature scheme is included.

-\item \emph{Hyperledger Sawtooth}\footnote{\url{https://www.hyperledger.org/use/sawtooth}} allows to deploy private DLT networks with a variety of consensus algorithms, including PBFT and Proof of Elapsed Time~\cite{chen2017security}, a recent proposal which uses a trusted execution engine to securely generate a random waiting time and then choose a node with the smallest waiting.
-Sawtooth has an open source implementation\footnote{\url{https://github.com/hyperledger/sawtooth-pbft}}, with an incomplete PBFT implementation and no FROST-like signature aggregation.
+Neither the BFT specification nor its implementation are available in the open source repository\footnote{\url{https://github.com/corda}}, and apparently no aggregated signature scheme is included. \item \emph{Hyperledger Sawtooth}\footnote{\url{https://www.hyperledger.org/use/sawtooth}} allows to deploy private DLT networks with a variety of consensus algorithms, including PBFT and Proof of Elapsed Time~\cite{chen2017security}, a recent proposal which uses a trusted execution engine to securely generate a random waiting time and then choose a node with the smallest waiting.
+Sawtooth has an open source implementation\footnote{\url{https://github.com/hyperledger/sawtooth-pbft}}, with an incomplete PBFT implementation and no FROST-like signature aggregation. \item \emph{Diem}\footnote{\url{https://developers.diem.com/docs/welcome-to-diem}} (formerly Libra) is a novel DLT platform which implements a Turing-complete programming language designed for safe and verifiable transaction-oriented computation.
+It employs a custom BFT algorithm called DiemBFT~\cite{baudet2019state} based on Hotstuff~\cite{Yin2019}, which has an open source implementation\footnote{\url{https://github.com/diem/diem/tree/main/consensus}}. \end{itemize}